Updated: Dec 31, 2021

 Many people have bad habits around eating junk food, checking email, scrolling on their phones, watching TV, drinking, smoking, and more.
 These types of habits make it really easy for us to mindlessly do things we’d rather not do.
 We sit down for five minutes after work and then an hour later realize that we haven’t thought about homework, dinner, or chores.
 You may watch the news every night at 6PM but then find yourself unable (or unwilling) to get moving again afterward.
 By Friday a number of chores have piled up that you simply didn’t get done and now there’s a mad rush to get caught up on the weekend when you’d rather do other fun things.

-So, if you are interested in big change in your life but are having a hard time making anything happen, here is a place to start.
+If you are interested in big change in your life but are having a hard time making anything happen, here is a place to start.
 Spend a few days noticing your habits.
 What do you do on autopilot?
 Some of what you do (probably a lot of what you do) habitually will not stop you from making big change.
 Where you put your keys or when you do your laundry isn’t going to keep you from breaking out of your box.
-The habits that might be keeping you back are things like the TV shows you listen to, the people you talk to daily, the stories you tell yourself in your head, the things you spend your discretionary time on (or don’t spend your time on), the emails you allow into your inbox (use that “unsubscribe” button!), and the time you waste on worthless things (yes, I know those puppy videos are cute, but do you need to watch them for an hour?).
+The habits that might be keeping you back are things like the TV shows you listen to, the people you talk to daily (Is your best friend really helping you make big changes?), the stories you tell yourself in your head (Just suck it up and deal with it!), the things you spend your discretionary time on (or don’t spend your time on), the emails you allow into your inbox (Use that “unsubscribe” button!), and the time you waste on worthless things (Yes, I know those puppy videos are cute, but do you need to watch them for an hour?).
 These are the kinds of things that keep you stuck in the same perspective, the same mindset, the same patterns of mind that you want to break away from.

 Habits can work for you and against you.
 The trick is using that 5% (or 10% or 20%) of your conscious brain that is focusing on what is going on to notice your habits and dump the ones that aren’t working.
 This opens you up to seeing the world in a new way which in turn allows change to happen.
 If you are having trouble doing this yourself, there are plenty of coaches out there who can help you see your habits from a new perspective and create change.
 Don’t let your habits hold you back!